 Guides Sixth Impairment Training Workbook: Internal Medicine highlights key differences between Guides Sixth and prior editions.

-Finally, the Guides Sixth Impairment Training Workbook: Internal Medicine can be used to test health care professionals' knowledge and help them gain a better understanding of the Guides Sixth with sample questions, answers and rationales.
+Finally, AMA Guides Sixth Impairment Training Workbook: Internal Medicine can be used to test health care professionals' knowledge and help them gain a better understanding of the Guides Sixth with sample questions, answers and rationales.

 Guides Sixth Impairment Training Workbook: Internal Medicine features important information designed to help professionals: